zBlock-1/RLN-audit-report/README.md

 ### 4. Informational - Possibility of Spamming

-By sending the same message continuously, users can still spam the network.
+By sending **the same** message continuously, users can still spam the network.
 It is true that if the users change their msg and go above the msg limit, they expose their secret, however, they can still send the same messages continuously.

 #### Technical Details

 `N/A`

 #### Impact
-The protocol team cleared that this is not an issue, since nodes will filter the same msg out.
+Very low.
+Nodes will filter out repeated messages and drop the peer, as is the standard practice in any p2p messaging system.
+Such feature is baked into p2p libraries.

 #### Recommendation